When Can Child Sit in Front Seat in Ontario? | Age & Safety Rules

 Guidelines for Properly Securing Your Child

 In Ontario, Canada, it is against the law to have a child under the age of 13 sit in the front seat of a vehicle.
 There are a few exceptions to this rule, such as if the car doesn’t have a back seat or if all other seats are occupied by children under the age of 13.
-If you must have your child sit in the front seat, there are a few guidelines you should follow to ensure their safety:

 • Ensure they are properly buckled up in a child safety seat appropriate for their weight and height